 The aforementioned goodies are acquired by applying a thinning agent solvent (Isopropyl Alcohol ETOH) to the concentrated oil.
 We get distillate by taking advantage of the boiling points of the chemicals that make up the oil, allowing us to then separate them out for matchless purity.
 After all that, we can manipulate the cannabinoids, terpenoids, and flavonoids further for taste and utility.

 WHY THE LOVE

 Obvious reasons first—cannabis concentrates are potent.
 EXTREMELY potent.
-The 99% purity we can achieve in some cases essentially means that there’s nothing not getting you high.
+The 99% purity we can achieve in some cases essentially means that the concentrate is as pure as it can possibly be.
 And because the good compounds are separated from the bad, and there’s no smoke involved in consumption, THC distillates are also the cleanest high on the market.
 That may not matter to some, but it’s important for people turning to THC for medicinal purposes or who may not feel comfortable with certain stigmas of smoking.
 Additionally, because we can control the substance at a chemical level, we can determine how much taste any given distillate has or doesn’t have.
-That makes its use very versatile, because it can be easily incorporated into any form that the user feels most comfortable consuming it in.
+That makes its use very versatile because it can be easily incorporated into any form that the user feels most comfortable consuming it in.